graph LR

 2.4.1 Explaining bias through the potential outcomes framework

-(Low-orders user)
+| João (Low-orders user) |

-(High-orders user)
+Maria (High-orders user) |

-Did this person see the banner? \((D_i\)) Yes \((D_{João}=1\)) No \((D_{Maria}=0\))
+| Did this person see the banner? \((D_i\)) | Yes \((D_{João}=1\)) | No \((D_{Maria}=0\)) |

-Orders this month (observed) (\(Y_i\)) 3 (\(Y_{João}\)) 8 (\(Y_{Maria}\))
+| Orders this month (observed) (\(Y_i\)) | 3 (\(Y_{João}\)) | 8 (\(Y_{Maria}\)) |

-Orders if NOT shown banner (\(Y_{i0}\)) 2 (\(Y_{João,0}\)) 8 (\(Y_{Maria,0}\))
+| Orders if NOT shown banner (\(Y_{i0}\)) | 2 (\(Y_{João,0}\)) | 8 (\(Y_{Maria,0}\)) |

-Orders if shown banner (\(Y_{i1}\)) 3 (\(Y_{João,1}\)) 8 (\(Y_{Maria,1}\))
+| Orders if shown banner (\(Y_{i1}\)) | 3 (\(Y_{João,1}\)) | 8 (\(Y_{Maria,1}\)) |

-• Effect for João = \(Y_{João,1} - Y_{João,0}\) = 3 (with banner) - 2 (without banner) = 1
+- Effect for João = \(Y_{João,1} - Y_{João,0}\) = 3 (with banner) - 2 (without banner) = 1

-• Effect for Maria = \(Y_{Maria,1} - Y_{Maria,0}\) = 8 (with banner) - 8 (without banner) = 0
+- Effect for Maria = \(Y_{Maria,1} - Y_{Maria,0}\) = 8 (with banner) - 8 (without banner) = 0

-This leads many analysts to make a classic mistake: they simply compare the observed results for João and Maria and call it the “effect” of the banner.
-For instance, \(Y_{João} - Y_{Maria} = 3 - 8 = -5\).
-Not only might a naive analyst conclude that the banner makes things worse, but scarily enough, they may craft a persuasive narrative to justify this biased result — arguing, for instance, that the banner is intrusive and damages the user experience.
+Many analysts then make a classic mistake: they compare João’s and Maria’s observed outcomes and call the difference the banner’s “effect”: \(Y_{João} - Y_{Maria} = 3 - 8 = -5\).
+A naive analyst may conclude that the banner reduces orders and build a persuasive story around the biased result, perhaps arguing that the banner is intrusive and harms the user experience.

 Takeaway: Whenever “the treated, if they hadn’t been treated” are different from “the untreated as observed,” any naive difference in averages will mix bias into the true causal effect.